 Windows 10 and earlier versions come with a built-in utility called Windows Memory Diagnostics Tool to check for memory problems.
-In this guide, we will see how to run and use Windows Memory Diagnostics Tool on a Windows 10 PC.
+In this guide, we will see how to run and use the Windows Memory Diagnostics Tool on a Windows 10 PC.

 Using the Memory Diagnostics tool in Windows 10

 The Memory Diagnostics tool in Windows 10 offers three types of tests: Basic, Standard, and Extended.
 By default, the utility runs a standard test, which is sufficient in most cases to detect memory problems.

 The “Basic” test does MATS+, INVC, and SCHCKR.